patchOK/CryPD/README.md

 This project is intended for educational and personal use.
 No guarantee is provided regarding suitability for production or high-security environments.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License, see the LICENSE file for details.